sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Acid Absorption.** When the Sewer Walker is subjected to acid damage, it instead regains hit points equal to the acid damage dealt.

-All of a shambling moundís actions are all replaced with the following:
+All of a shambling mound√≠s actions are all replaced with the following:

 **Multiattack.** The shambling mound makes two lash attacks.
 If both attacks hit one Medium or smaller creature, the target is grappled (escape DC 15), and the sewer walker uses Drown against it.

 **Lash.** Melee Weapon Attack: +7 to hit, reach 10 ft., one target.
 Hit: 13 (2d8 + 4) bludgeoning damage.

 **Drown.** The sewer walker drags a Medium or smaller grappled creature under its body.
-The creature is restrained, rattled, canít breathe, and moves with the sewer walker.
-At the start of each of the sewer walkerís turns, the target takes 11 (2d6 + 4) acid damage.
+The creature is restrained, rattled, can√≠t breathe, and moves with the sewer walker.
+At the start of each of the sewer walker√≠s turns, the target takes 11 (2d6 + 4) acid damage.
 When the grapple ends, the creature is no longer being drowned.
 The sewer walker can only be drowning one creature at a time.

 ## Avenging Archetypes